neuland/micro-frontends/index.md

     // => <blue-buy sku="t_porsche">...</blue-buy>
     container.innerHTML = '<blue-buy sku="t_fendt"></blue-buy>';

 The `disconnectedCallback` of the old element gets invoked synchronously to provide the element with the chance to clean up things like event listeners.
-After that the `constructor` of the newly created `t_fendt` element is called.
+After that the `connectedCallback` of the newly created `t_fendt` element is called.

 Another more performant option is to just update the `sku` attribute on the existing element.